patriceguyot/ComposeSiren/README.md

 # ComposeSiren

-ComposeSiren is a vst3 plugin that synthesize sounds of siren made by the [Mécanique Vivante][https://www.mecanique-vivante.com/en/the-song-of-the-sirens/the-musical-siren] company.
+ComposeSiren is a vst3 plugin that synthesize sounds of siren made by the [Mécanique Vivante] [1] company.

 The plugin allows to handle the seven-piece Siren Orchestra: a piccolo, two sopranos, two altos, a tenor and a bass.